Shot noise: Potential barriers

+Mesoscopic systems

 Shot noise in electronic circuits consists of random fluctuations of direct current (DC), which is due to electric current being the flow of discrete charges (electrons).
 Because the electron has such a tiny charge, however, shot noise is of relative insignificance in many (but not all) cases of electrical conduction.
 For instance 1 ampere of current consists of about 6.24×10^18 electrons per second; even though this number will randomly vary by several billion in any given second, such a fluctuation is minuscule compared to the current itself.
 In addition, shot noise is often less significant as compared with two other noise sources in electronic circuits, flicker noise and Johnson–Nyquist noise.
 However, shot noise is temperature and frequency independent, in contrast to Johnson–Nyquist noise, which is proportional to temperature, and flicker noise, with the spectral density decreasing with increasing frequency.
 Therefore, at high frequencies and low temperatures shot noise may become the dominant source of noise.

 With very small currents and considering shorter time scales (thus wider bandwidths) shot noise can be significant.
 For instance, a microwave circuit operates on time scales of less than a nanosecond and if we were to have a current of 16 nanoamperes that would amount to only 100 electrons passing every nanosecond.
 According to Poisson statistics the actual number of electrons in any nanosecond would vary by 10 electrons rms, so that one sixth of the time fewer than 90 electrons would pass a point and one sixth of the time more than 110 electrons would be counted in a nanosecond.
 Now with this small current viewed on this time scale, the shot noise amounts to 1/10 of the direct current itself.